-- not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; - protect the fabric and setting of the heritage site, b. object or building; - be consistent with the form, scale and style of the C. heritage site, object or building; - d. utilise similar materials to those existing, or where this is not reasonable or practicable, neutral materials and finishes; - incorporate complementary elements, detailing and e. ornamentation to those present on the heritage site, object or building; - f. retain public access where this is currently provided.
+- a. not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; - b. protect the fabric and setting of the heritage site, object or building;

 Development is for the preservation, maintenance, repair and restoration of a site, object or building of cultural heritage value.